FedeClaudi/Term.jl/README.md

 - [ ] tree visualization
 - [ ] type hierarchy tree (https://towardsdatascience.com/runtime-introspection-julias-most-powerful-best-kept-secret-bf845e282367)

-- [ ] logging:
-  - [ ] get "stack trace" of logging: where is the log message triggered from?

 - [ ] allow for user created `Theme`s